 4. Examples of Your Work & Professional Experience

 As a young professional, sometimes this can feel like the dreaded “entry level position with 10 years experience” job requirement.
 But examples of your work don’t have to be anything spectacular.
 Some of your day-to-day tasks are just as important as the big projects.
-If you’ve given presentations at conference or published articles, great!
+If you’ve given presentations at a conference or published articles, great!
 But that’s not a necessity.
 Post a picture of you working at your internship, upload some of your projects and documents from school into an online portfolio, create a cool graphic with the topic of your senior capstone project.
 Then link these in your profile, or share the content in your posts.
 You’ve gotta start somewhere, and the humble brag will help you out here.

 All of the above trickle down to your potential fit with the company.
 Do we think you’ll work well with our mission, vision, and current employees?
 At the end of the day, though, don’t be afraid to be yourself.
 Show us you’re human too.
 Use slang terms and acronyms every once in a while.
 Follow The Bachelor, Chrissy Tegan, and Justin Timberlake.
 It’s all ok in moderation.